 Telehealth technology can safely and effectively meet the needs of patients and has proven to be a widely utilized resource.
-Physical therapy provided via telehealth can improve access to care for people for whom mobility is a challenge, as well as those who live in rural and underserved areas.
-It has allowed patients to achieve desired outcomes for a variety of health problems, including back pain, total joint replacement, heart failure, chronic pain, chronic obstructive pulmonary disease, and neurologic conditions such as stroke, Parkinson disease and ALS.
+Physical therapy provided via telehealth can improve access to care for patients who live in rural and underserved areas.
+It has allowed patients to achieve desired outcomes for a variety of health problems, including post-traumatic stress syndrome, chronic pain, stroke, and other neurological and musculoskeletal conditions.
 PTs and PTAs utilize telehealth to deliver the following services:

-- PTs can conduct evaluations when necessary to prevent delays in essential care. - PTs and PTAs can guide patients through appropriate treatment, analyze the patient's performance, instruct modifications of a care program, and promote self-efficacy. - PTs can assess a patient's home environment in person to better recommend adjustments that improve safety and navigation.
+- Conduct evaluations when necessary to prevent delays in essential care. - Guide patients through prescribed exercises, analyze the patient's performance, instruct modifications of a care program, and promote self-efficacy. - Assess a patient's home environment and recommend adjustments that improve safety and navigation, which is harder to replicate in the clinic.

-- PTs can reduce the number of in-clinic visits and still maintain monitoring and follow-up care especially important for beneficiaries who lack transportation or socioeconomic means for multiple in-person visits. - PTs and PTAs can co-treat with another clinician who is treating patients via real-time audio and video technology.
+- Reduce the number of in-clinic visits and still maintain important monitoring and follow-up care.
+This is especially important for Medicare patients who lack transportation or socioeconomic means for multiple in-person visits. - Co-treat with another clinician who is treating patients via real-time audio and video technology. - Supervise treatment being provided by a PTA in a patient's home.